WillardFord/bomb-party-word-finder/README.md

 The data structures described below might then not be implemented until later this academic quarter.

-I'm using Java because it is the fastest language I am familiar with, though I intend to learn C++ later this year.
+I'm using Java because it is the fastest language I am familiar with, though I intend to learn C++ later this year and kiss Java goodbye.

 ## **Algorithm Z**